 What is Telemedicine?

-The phrase “telehealth” designates a category of healthcare technologies that allow clinicians to treat patients that are remote from their practice setting.
+The phrase “telehealth” designates a category of healthcare technologies that allow clinicians to treat remote patients from their practice setting.
 Telehealth encompasses the entire service line of applications that can include clinical and non-clinical services.
-Non-clinical telehealth applications could include virtual provider training, or video conferencing meetings, or other continuing educational pursuits.
+Non-clinical telehealth applications could include virtual provider training, video conferencing meetings, or other continuing educational pursuits.